-There are two main types of sources available on the FONIX 8000 Test System: pure-tone and composite.
-Four types of pure-tone sweeps are available: long, normal, fast and short.
+Four methods of presenting pure-tone sweeps are available: long, normal, fast and short.
 Two types of composite signals are available: Composite and Digital Speech.
-The composite signal can have your choice of speech weightings, including ANSI and ICRA.
+The spectral content of the composite signal can also have your choice of speech weightings, including ANSI and ICRA.